vibhootisah/End-Sem-Advanced-Java-Programming-Practical-/INSTRUCTIONS.md

 **This is END SEM Practical Exam for Advanced JAVA Programming Lab PCS 605**

+Write up is from 9-10 am and 10 minutes in addition for uploading your answers.
 A question paper will be uploaded to this repository by 8:55 am, which you need to complete in the following manner -

 Firstly, you need to fork this repository so that you can push the changes to your repository and then finally create a pull request to it.
 NOTE - Don't forget to FORK the repository, otherwise, you will not be able to push the code and make pull requests.